biocypher/biocypher/docs/get-involved.md

 We are always looking for new users and contributors to help us make BioCypher better.
 We are particulary interested in increasing the accessibility of knowledge representation to structurally disadvantaged researchers.
 The best way to get in contact for help, general questions, or to contribute is to join our [Zulip channel](https://biocypher.zulipchat.com/) (free of charge).
-It also doubles as our "mailing list"; in the `#announcements` channel, you can stay informed about seminars, workshops, and other events.
+It also doubles as our "mailing list"; in the `#announcements` channel, you can stay informed about seminars, workshops, and other events (you can set up Zulip to notify about new posts via email).
 In the `#help` channel, you can ask questions and get help.
 In the `#general` channel, you can introduce yourselves, discuss ideas, and share your work.

 We chose [Zulip](https://zulip.com/) because it is a modern, open-source alternative to Slack.
 It is organised by topics, which helps in keeping the